-ROPH is land locked and experiencing space constraints that are inhibiting it from meeting the significant demand for ambulatory care in the surrounding community.
-The proposed project is for a new construction, medical office building with approximately 61,000 gross square feet; estimated cost for this project is \$57,171,452.
-The proposed facility will be located in Planning Area A-06 and will serve patients from the surrounding Chicagoland area.
+Clearly the RUMG physician practices in the immediate community are rapidly growing and with that growth comes a need for additional capacity and ability to provide specialty services that are proposed at the RUSH Lake MOB.
+The proposed project is for a medical office building with approximately 23,969 gross square feet with an estimated cost for this project is \$26,614,617.
+The proposed facility will be located in Planning Area A-06 and will serve patients from the surrounding community and Chicagoland area in general.